MSchatzUW/CMAP_docs/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_dataset_metadata.rst

-    Returns a dataframe containing the dataset metadata. (such as a list of all variables, data source, distributor, references, and etc..)
+    Returns a dataframe containing the dataset metadata (such as a list of all variables, data source, distributor, references, and etc.).

     |